Little Lies

-"Little Lies" is a song by British-American rock band Fleetwood Mac from their 14th studio album, Tango in the Night (1987).
+"Little Lies" is a song by British-American rock band Fleetwood Mac from their fourteenth studio album, Tango in the Night (1987).
 It was written by band member Christine McVie and her then-husband, Eddy Quintela, with lead vocals performed primarily by McVie; the chorus features backing vocals by Lindsey Buckingham and Stevie Nicks.
 The song was released by Warner Bros.
-Records as the third single from Tango in the Night and reached the top five in both the US and UK.
+Records as the third single from Tango in the Night on 14 August 1987.
+It became the first single by the group to peak within the top five in both the United States and United Kingdom.
+In the United States, it was their final top ten hit on the Billboard Hot 100.

 Background

 McVie recalled that she created the counter-vocals over an existing Buckingham composition and wrote the rest of the song at her pool with a pad and paper.
 Eddy Quintela, who at the time was married to McVie, was listed as one of the songwriters on "Little Lies".
 McVie stated in an interview with MOJO that Quintela's role in the creation of "Little Lies" was minimal and that the lyrical content did not relate to him.
 She discussed the meaning of the lyrics in an interview with Timothy White.

 The idea of the lyric is: If I had the chance, I'd do it differently next time.
 But since I can't, just carry on lying to me and I'll believe, even though I know you're lying.

 Similar to the rest of the songs on Tango in the Night, "Little Lies" had its final stereo mix mastered on a Sony two-track digital machine for the purpose of preserving the sound of the original tracks.
 During the mastering process, some glitches in the audio emerged when the song's digital audio tapes were manually spliced.
 Greg Droman, who served as an audio engineer for the Tango in the Night sessions, believed that some glitches on "Little Lies" were left unresolved on the released version.
 "There's something on one song — I think it's 'Little Lies'.
 You could easily say 'Oh that's a hi-hat.'
 But it's not.
 I know it's not."